-Urgent care centers must be made ready for kids: New AAP guidelinesApril 28th, 2014 in Pediatrics /
+Urgent care centers must be made ready for kids: New AAP guidelinesApril 28, 2014 in Medicine & Health / Pediatrics

 Today the American Academy of Pediatrics (AAP) issued an updated policy statement making recommendations and highlighting gaps in knowledge about the treatment of children in urgent care centers.
 Led by Gregory Conners, MD, MPH, MBA, Chief of the Division of Emergency and Urgent Care at Children's Mercy Hospital, the AAP Committee on Pediatric Emergency Medicine published "Pediatric Care Recommendations for Freestanding Urgent Care Facilities" in the May 2014 issue of the journal Pediatrics.